Maimonides and Aquinas

 I. No theocracy!!!

 A. In Christian Europe in the Middle Ages almost no theocracy in theory or in practice!!!
+[If you doubt that claim have a look at Medieval history.]

-C. St. Augustine
+B. St. Augustine

 1. State is not a natural institution.
 Intrinsically disordered in that we're equal but some get to push others around.